Ah, the Internet, a simultaneous land of value and of woo. Distinguishing between the two is really hard.

 Paul Ingraham of Pain Science: He is an editor for Science Based Medicine and runs his own business at PainScience.com.
 The information is not directly applicable to postpartum bodies, but his general skeptical yet helpful approach to science and health is unique.
 His website is also really user friendly, which I appreciate.

 Fitness Reloaded: Maria Brilaki, the editor of Fitness Reloaded, has created a great resource for fitness minded folks who are skeptical of fads and bad science.
 It is also a research based site.
-I’m a regular reader of the site, so I was thrilled when Maria asked me to become a contributor.
-I have a lot of fun writing for the Fitness Reloaded audience.
+I’m a regular reader of the site, so I was thrilled when Maria asked me to contribute a few articles.
+I had a lot of fun writing for the Fitness Reloaded audience.

 *Any links to Amazon are part of the Amazon Affiliate Program.